zer0cache/matic-docs/docs/develop/nftstorage.md

 Successful minting can be seen as the start of the valuable phase of the NFT.
 The NFT can then be used to prove ownership and can be transferred to other users.
 Reasons to transfer a NFT might include a successful sale on one of the NFT marketplaces like [OpenSea](https://opensea.io), or a different type of event such as acquiring an item in a NFT based game.
 Exploring the rich possibilities for NFTs is definitely an exciting next step.

-If you\'d like help building your NFT project with NFT.storage, we encourage you to join the `#nft-storage` channel on [Discord](https://discord.gg/Z4H6tdECb9) and [Slack](https://filecoinproject.slack.com/archives/C021JJRH26B).
+If you'd like help building your NFT project with NFT.storage, we encourage you to join the `#nft-storage` channel on [Discord](https://discord.gg/Z4H6tdECb9) and [Slack](https://filecoinproject.slack.com/archives/C021JJRH26B).